Should you sell an underperforming ETF?

 Mentioned: ARK Innovation ETF (ARKK)

-Have you ever bought a flashy new ETF or maybe an alluring thematic with a compelling growth story and eye-catching returns?
-Intuitively, we know we shouldn’t buy and sell things purely based on expected short-term price movements.
-But in reality, it’s a trap many beginners and even experienced investors fall into.
+Intuitively, investors know we shouldn’t buy and sell things based purely on short-term price movements.
+But in reality it’s a trap many beginners and even experienced investors fall into.

-Periods of volatility induce our worst behaviour.
-Our Mind the Gap study found that Covid created an even larger 2% gap in investor returns and fund returns than the usual 1%.
 I was recently talking to a friend who invested in Cathie Wood’s ARK Innovation ETF ARKK at the height of its hype cycle in 2021.
-Unfortunately, a few years later Wood now tops the list as one of America’s largest wealth destroyers.
+Unfortunately, the fund family now tops the list as America’s largest wealth destroyer.

 But is that actually a fair assessment?
-Or are these simply the consequences of buying into a hype cycle and ignoring the fundamentals?
+Or are these simply the consequences of buying into a hype cycle and ignoring fundamentals?
 ARKK aside, this got me thinking about what to do in a situation when an ETF has severely underperformed your expectations.

 What happened to ARKK?

-We know that successfully and consistently picking individual stocks can be difficult.
-This phenomenon is also observed in ETFs – often championed as ‘safe’ investment vehicles.
 A study by UTS found that ETF portfolios underperformed non-ETF portfolios by 2.3% a year.
 This was the result of buying at the wrong time, rather than choosing the wrong vehicles.
 Alternatively, a buy and hold ETF strategy outperformed in the long term.

 What we think: Cathie Wood’s high-conviction position sizes have worked exceptionally well on occasion.
 However, the costs of inevitable stock-picking mistakes have been high.
 Success requires well-sized positions, rigorous financial analysis, and a strong sell discipline.
 ARKK has fallen short on these fronts.
 Wood’s reliance on her instincts to construct the portfolio hasn’t proved effective.